julianmrodri/hhreset-ci-issue/README.md

 ## Important Hint

 If you remove `contracts/fuzz/RTokenDiffTesting.sol` from the repo then the test passes, which indicates this could be the issue.
 The interesting thing is that this contract is not used anywhere in the code but for some reason seems to break something in the HH network.
 You can see how it works in  [ PR#14 ](https://github.com/julianmrodri/hhreset-ci-issue/pull/14/) (SUCCESSFUL CI) where the CI completed successfully.

+## Also happens in Coverage

+This issue can be also replicated locally running npx hardhat coverage.

+To replicate do this:

+1- Clone provided repo on Issue description
+2- install dependencies and compile contracts
+3 - On master run npx hardhat coverage.
+This would throw the FATAL ERROR.
+If you simply delete contracts/fuzz/RTokenDiff.sol and run again npx hardhat coverage works fine!
+Even though the contract is not used anywhere it breaks the coverage execution.